Netherlands in World War II: Dutch East Indies and war in the Far East

 A Dutch government study described how the Japanese military forcibly recruited women as prostitutes in the Dutch East Indies and concluded that among the 200 to 300 European women working in Japanese military brothels, "some sixty five were most certainly forced into prostitution".
 Others, faced with starvation in the refugee camps, agreed to offers of food and payment for work, the nature of which was not completely revealed to them.

-The Dutch submarines escaped and resumed hostilities with the Allies from bases in Australia such as Fremantle.
+The Dutch submarines escaped and resumed the war effort from bases in Australia such as Fremantle.
 As a part of the Allied forces, they were on the hunt for Japanese tankers on their way to Japan and the movement of Japanese troops and weapons to other sites of battle, including New Guinea.
 Because of the significant number of Dutch submarines active in the Pacific Theatre of the war, the Dutch were named the "Fourth Ally" in the theatre, along with the Australians, the Americans, and the New Zealanders.

-Many Dutch Army and Navy airmen escaped and, with airplanes provided by the Americans, formed the Royal Australian Air Force's Nos.
+Many Dutch Army and Navy airmen escaped and, with aeroplanes provided by the Americans, formed the Royal Australian Air Force's Nos.
 18 and 120 (Netherlands East Indies) Squadrons, equipped with B-25 Mitchell bombers and P-40 Kittyhawk fighters, respectively.
 No. 18 Squadron conducted bombing raids from Australia to the Dutch East Indies.
 Both squadrons eventually also participated in their recapture.

 Gradually, control of the Netherlands East Indies was wrested away from the Japanese.
 The largest Allied invasion of the Pacific Theatre took place in July 1945 with Australian landings on the island of Borneo to seize the strategic oil-fields from the Japanese forces, which were now cut off.
-At the time, the Japanese had already begun independence negotiations with Indonesian nationalists such as Sukarno, and Indonesian forces had taken control of sizable portions of Sumatra and Java.
+At the time, the Japanese had already begun independence negotiations with Indonesian nationalists such as Sukarno, and Indonesian forces had taken control of sizeable portions of Sumatra and Java.
 After the Japanese surrender on 15 August 1945, Indonesian nationalists, led by Sukarno declared Indonesian independence, and a four-year armed and diplomatic struggle between the Netherlands and the Indonesian nationalists began.

 Dutch civilians, who suffered greatly during their internment, finally returned home to a land that had greatly suffered as well.

-Final year

-After the Allied landing in Normandy in June 1944, the Western Allies rapidly advanced in the direction of the Dutch border.
-Tuesday, 5 September, is known as Dolle dinsdag ("Mad Tuesday") since the Dutch began celebrating and believed that they were close to liberation.
-In September, the Allies launched Operation Market Garden, an attempt to advance from the Dutch-Belgian border across the rivers Meuse, Waal and Rhine into the north of the Netherlands and Germany.
-However, the Allied forces did not reach the objective because they could not capture the Rhine bridge at the Battle of Arnhem.
-During Market Garden, substantial regions to the south were liberated, including Nijmegen and Eindhoven.
-A subsequent German counterattack against the Nijmegen salient (the Island) was defeated in early October.